codeface-io/SwiftObserver/README.md

 The two above mentioned functions are all you need for safe memory management.
 If you still want to erase observations that you may have forgotten, there are two other functions for that:

 1. `myObservable.removeDeadObservers()`
-2. `removeAbandonedObservations()` (Erases **every** observation whos *Observer* is dead)
+2. `removeAbandonedObservations()` (Erases **every** observation whos *observer* is dead)

-> Memory management with *SwiftObserver* is meaningful and safe.
+> Memory management with SwiftObserver is meaningful and safe.
 There are no contrived constructs like "Disposable" or "DisposeBag".
 And since you can always flush out orphaned observations, real memory leaks are impossible.

 # Variables